consult.el - Consulting completing-read

 3.1 Use-package example

-The Consult package only provides commands and does not add any keybindings or modes.
-Therefore the package is non-intrusive but requires a little setup effort.
-In order to use the Consult commands, it is advised to add keybindings for commands which are accessed often.
+In order to use the Consult commands, it is recommended to add keybindings for commands which are accessed often.
 Rarely used commands can be invoked via ‘M-x’.
 Feel free to only bind the commands you consider useful to your workflow.
 The configuration shown here relies on the ‘use-package’ macro, which is a convenient tool to manage package configurations.

 NOTE: There is the Consult wiki, where you can contribute additional configuration examples.